 This is a grant one.
 Almost all genuine Di-Faced Tenners have the same size and luckily criminals aren’t that bright.
 One would think that when a criminal wants to falsify a work of art he would check the measurements of the originals for sure.
 But no. Even most art criminals aren’t the brightest of the bunch.

 So, measure your tenner.
-If it measures 5 4⁄5 x 3 inches (7.62 x 14.61 cm) your on the money.
+If it measures 7.6 x 14.4 cm) your on the money.
 Those are the measurements you’re looking for.
-It the bill is bigger or smaller, don’t buy it.
+We have come across authentic Tenners that deviate slightly from this size, but not too much.
+The deviation could have been caused due to printing or cutting multiple batches.
+That said, our advice is, if the bill is bigger or smaller, don’t buy it.
+It’s better to be safe than sorry in the case.

 CRITERIA TWO: PAPER